KhiopsML/khiops-doc/docs/ui-docs/visualization.md

   - allows to set some environments variables such as the number of significant digits or the clear/dark mode.
 These settings are kept across sessions;

-  - allows to copy the figure of a selected panel (select a panel by clicking in it ; a selected panel appears with a light blue border).
+  - allows to copy the figure of a selected panel (select a panel by clicking in it ; a selected panel appears with a light orange border).
 This can be pasted in any other document;

   - allows to copy the data of a selected panel.